rerun-io/rerun/design/batching.md

 * `DataRow`: an event, a list of cells associated with an event ID, entity path, timepoint, and number of instances.
 Corresponds to a single SDK log call.
 * `DataTable`: a batch; a list of rows associated with a batch ID.

-Juggling between native and arrow data interchangeably can be a cumbersome task in our current implementation.
+Juggling between native and Arrow data interchangeably can be a cumbersome task in our current implementation.
 While we have some helper functions to facilitate this, the process is not as smooth as it could be.
 This is partly due to limitations in `arrow2-convert`, but also because some of our APIs are simply not optimized for this use case (yet).

 So, considering all the reasons above, here are all the new types involved.